hsalvesen/Oceans2700/README.md

 # Exercise 4 : Capacitive Touch:

-## High Level Overview:
+## High-Level Overview:
 This scenario requires the heist robot to help you hack into a system of capacitive sensors in order to secure a safe exit out of the bank.
-Assuming that the robot has already been physically connected to the exit door, it will help you decipher the exit code combination that need to be manually inputted by the user in the correct sequence.
-The combination of LED colours displayed on the STM32F303 Discovery board’s LED’s will correlate with the colours of wires that must be simultaneously manually pressed.
-After this exercise has been completed, you will have escaped out the secret exit of the bank and seamlessly blend into the busy crowd with your stolen bounty intact.
+Assuming that the robot has already been physically connected to the exit door, it will help you decipher the exit code combination that needs to be manually inputted by the user in the correct sequence.
+The combination of LED colours displayed on the STM32F303 Discovery board’s LEDs will correlate with the colours of wires that must be simultaneously manually pressed.
+After this exercise has been completed, you will have escaped out of the secret exit of the bank and seamlessly blend into the busy crowd with your stolen bounty intact.
 ___

 ## Subtasks
 1. Observation of the LEDs: the code displayed on the STM32F303 by coloured LEDs must be observed.
 2. The corresponding wire or combination of wires on the physical module must be pressed.
 3. If the correct corresponding wires are pressed, the next sequence of LEDs will light up, and the task will continue.
-Completion of the Exercise: After the correct sequence of capacitive touch entries have been made, the final rectangle on the GUI will light up green, signalling the completion of the final exercise.
+Completion of the Exercise: After the correct sequence of capacitive touch entries has been made, the final rectangle on the GUI will light up green, signalling the completion of the final exercise.
 ___

 ## Modularisation:
 All modules have been separated into appropriate peripheral files, each with a respective .c file in the Source folder and a .h file in the Includes folder for the exercise (Exercise 4).
 This reduces the main.c file to 10 lines, enabling portability, reusable, ease of reading through and ease of debugging.
 There are 14 modules, including main.c.
-These are: gpio.c, leds.c, main.c, peripherals.c, security_module.c stm32fxx_hal_msp.c, stm32f3xx.it.c, syscalls.c, sysclock_config.c, system_stm32f3xx.c, touch.c, tsc.c, usart.c, usb.c.
+These are: gpio.c, LEDs.c, main.c, peripherals.c, security_module.c stm32fxx_hal_msp.c, stm32f3xx.it.c, syscalls.c, sysclock_config.c, system_stm32f3xx.c, touch.c, tsc.c, usart.c, usb.c.
 ___

 ## Functions:
 Some notable functions are:
 - init_peripherals() - This function initialised the STM board, HAL, and the various peripherals like i2c, USART, and the Touch Sensing Controller (TSC)
-- run_security_module() - This function contains the main loop of the program - it generates a colour combination, displays it, then waits until the user inputs the correct combination, before repeating this a specified number of times
+- run_security_module() - This function contains the main loop of the program - it generates a colour combination, displays it, and then waits until the user inputs the correct combination, before repeating this a specified number of times
 - readTSC() - This function discharges, then starts a touch acquisition, before waiting until the acquisition is complete.
 This is necessary to get touch data.
 - get_TSC_colours() - This function reads all the touch sensors, and compares them against their threshold, before returning a number whose bits represent the wires that are touched.